jarekb123/async_cubits/README.md

 ),
 ```

-By default, the `AsyncValue.when` method will use `data` callback if the data was previously fetched.
+When the `refresh()` is called, the cubit emits `AsyncValue<T>` in following order that:

+* `isLoading` is `true` and `value` contains the previously loaded value, which helps to show the UI with previously loaded content, then immediately switch to new value without showing loading indicator.
+If you want to show loading indicator instead, set `skipLoadingOnRefresh` to `false` when using `AsyncValue.when`
+* if the operation succeeds and new value is available, then the state's `isLoading` changes to `false` and `value` contains new value
+* if the operation fails - state's `isLoading` changes to `false`, `error` and `stackTrace` is not null, and `value` contains previously loaded value.
+That behavior enables showing UI with previously loaded content with a refresh error message (to achieve that, use `skipError` in `AsyncValue.when` method)

 So according to the example above, if the data was fetched successfully, the `Text(user.name)` will be rendered
 and no loading indicator will be shown when the cubit is refreshed.

 #### Loading/refreshing with new arguments

 To load/refresh the data with new arguments that are passed to the `future` method, use `FutureWithArgsCubit`.
+The behaviour of this cubit is similar to `FutureCubit`.

 ```dart
 class GetUserByIdCubit extends FutureWithArgsCubit<int, User> {